 Make your handbook your own

-Whether you decide to hire someone else to do the bulk of the writing, work from a template from a professional human resources site, or use customizable software as a guide, make sure that you stay engaged in the process to ensure that your handbook reflects your brand as much as possible.
+Whether you decide to hire someone else to do the bulk of the writing, work from a restaurant employee handbook template from a professional human resources site, or use customizable software as a guide, make sure that you stay engaged in the process to ensure that your handbook reflects your brand as much as possible.

 Hiring an employment lawyer with restaurant experience can help get you on the right track.
-They should be able to answer any legal questions for you throughout the process and give the document a comprehensive review to ensure that it’s compliant with state rules and regulations.
+They should be able to answer any legal questions throughout the process and give the document a comprehensive review to ensure that it’s compliant with state rules and regulations.